Deasun/snAPP/README.md

 ### How does it work

-This website uses the **Django** microframework to route viewers through the site and execute the programme which is written in **python 3.4.3**.
+This website uses the **Django** framework to route viewers through the site and execute the programme which is written in **python 3.4.3**.

 The site is styled with **Bootstrap** and **JQuery** code for enhancing user-experience and hiding descriptive text (used to guide the member through the site and provide detailed information) in modals, tooltips and tabs.
 Random member alerts are scrolled across the screen using the JQuery plug-in **Marquee**.